simmetric/Simmetric.IO.Csv/README.md

 # Simmetric.IO.Csv
-.NET library for handling CSV files in various formats, including TSV, .
+.NET library for (asynchronously) handling CSV files in various formats, including TSV, .

 ## Why a CSV library?
 I'm sure we've all written a `while (streamReader.ReadLine()) { }` loop a million times thinking 'CSV is easy!' and then it always turned out to be more complicated than expected, often due to text delimiters.